tausheef/namaste-react/readme.md

 - Diagnostic
 - Error Handling
 - HTTPs
 - Tree Shaking - remove unused code for you

+# What is JSX
+- JSX allows us to write HTML elements in JavaScript and place them in the DOM without any createElement() and/or appendChild() methods.

+- Jsx is not Html in Js
+- its look like html but  its not html